Soap Curls Winners

 In third place we have Christina Biehl in Germany with her whimsical Beetlejuice & Witches Brew soap:

 Christina did such a great job cutting and photographing her soap to show off the striped soap curls!
 Her prize is a $50 gift certificate from Custom Craft Tools.
-The photo is linked to Christina’s blog post about her inspiration behind the soap and a short video of her process, so be sure to check it out!
+The photo is linked to Christina’s Instagram post, so be sure to check it out!

 Custom Craft Tools has chosen Diane Schmid from Austria’s Colorful Orbit soap for the Sponsor’s Choice award.
 This is what they had to say about Diane’s soap: “We love art in all its forms but specially painting.
 This soap, its perfect curls, colors selection reminds us of one of our favorite painters Wassily Kandinsky.
 Great expressive abstraction!!!”